oracle/graal/truffle/docs/DynamicObjectModel.md

 # Dynamic Object Model

-This guide demonstrates how to get started with using [DynamicObject](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/object/DynamicObject.html) and [DynamicObjectLibrary](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/object/DynamicObjectLibrary.html) APIs introduced with GraalVM 20.2.0.
+This guide demonstrates how to get started with using the [DynamicObject](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/object/DynamicObject.html) and [DynamicObjectLibrary](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/object/DynamicObjectLibrary.html) APIs introduced with GraalVM 20.2.0.
 The full documentation can be found in the [Javadoc](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/object/DynamicObjectLibrary.html).

-## Motivation
+### Motivation

-When implementing a dynamic language, the object layout of user-defined objects/classes can often not be statically inferred and needs to accommodate dynamically added members and changing types.
+When implementing a dynamic language, the object layout of user-defined objects/classes often cannot be statically inferred and needs to accommodate dynamically added members and changing types.
-This is where the Dynamic Object API comes in: it takes care of the object layout and classifies objects by their shape, i.e., their properties and the types of their values.
+This is where the Dynamic Object API comes in: it takes care of the object layout and classifies objects by their shape, i.e., their properties, and the types of their values.
 Access nodes can then cache the encountered shapes, forego costly checks and access object properties more efficiently.

 ## Getting Started

-Guest language should have a common base class for all language objects that extends `DynamicObject` and implements `TruffleObject`, for example:
+A guest language should have a common base class for all language objects that extends `DynamicObject` and implements `TruffleObject`.
+For example:

 ```java
 @ExportLibrary(InteropLibrary.class)